 Veterans that are rated 90 percent may consider submitting a new application or appealing their rating decision.
 The difference between 90% and 100% disability ratings is over $1,000 a month.
 However, you should only re-apply or appeal if you are truly deserve the increase in VA disability ratings.

 Yes!
-Veterans who are receiving 90% VA disability rating may be entitled to TDIU benefits.
-Total Disability Individual Unemployability (TDIU) benefits are for veterans that can no longer keep or gain employment.
+Veterans who are receiving 90% VA disability rating may be entitled to Total Disability Individual Unemployability (TDIU) benefits.TDIU benefits are for veterans that can no longer work from service-connected disabilities.
 If you have trouble keeping a job or finding one, you could receive TDIU benefits from the Veterans Administration.

-Get the VA Disability Benefits help you deserve.
+Get the VA Disability Benefits Help You Deserve

-Woods and Woods has teams of lawyers, doctors, paralegals, psychologists, and case managers ready to help you win your VA disability benefits claim.
+Woods and Woods has teams of lawyers, doctors, paralegals, psychologists, experts, and case managers ready to help you win your VA disability benefits claim.
 We were founded in 1985 to fight for injured and disabled people.
-Today, we have helped thousands of veterans appeal bad VA decisions.
+Today, our VA-certified disability attorneys have helped thousands of veterans appeal bad VA decisions.